Installing Consul is simple. There are three approaches to installing Consul:

 command-line, make sure to place it somewhere on your

-Build Consul for your current system and put the binary in
+Build Consul for your target system.
+The binary will be placed in

 $ make dev